plzen/styleguides/ios/STYLEGUIDE.md

 #### Usage

-Use MARK only for methods
+Use MARK only for methods.
+Use MARK comments to group code related to the same components or logic.

 **Preferred:**
 ```swift